MCDReforged/PluginCatalogue/scripts/templates/full_header.md

-Plugin Catalogue Full Collection
+Plugin Catalogue Full Information Collection
 ---------

-Use `ctrl-f` to performance a in-page search
+Use `ctrl-f` to performance an in-page search, for what you are interested in